 - If somebody moves into the property or the property is sold or ownership is transferred, the exemption will end and the resident/owner will become liable for the Council Tax.

 - In the situation where the property was jointly owned, the Council Tax liability will pass to the surviving owner and a full charge will be due from the date of death.

 - Please note that a period of occupation of less than 6 weeks will not cause the exemption to end.

-If you are the Council Tax account holder and you wish to apply for a reduction as a member of your household has passed away, please visiting our supporting evidence page to make an online application.
+If you are the Council Tax account holder and you wish to apply for a reduction as a member of your household has passed away, please contact the Revenues Team by email or call us on 03450 450 064.